wclaytor/vegan-campsite-cookbook/recipes/hummus-moosewood.md

 # Hummus
-Adapted from the Moosewood Cookbook
+Inspired by the Moosewood version

 ## Description
 A thick paste or spread made from ground chickpeas and sesame seeds, olive oil, lemon, and garlic, made originally in the Middle East.